Professor Mbulungeni Madiba

 James Cook University

-Prof Nakata is Pro Vice-Chancellor and Head of the Indigenous Education Centre at James Cook University in Townsville.
-In this year’s keynote, Prof Nakata will proposition a return to the learning issues and capacities of Indigenous students to function successfully in courses is key to improving their academic performance.
+In this year’s keynote, ‘Learning challenges and capacities of indigenous students in the current higher education context’, Prof Nakata will proposition a return to the learning issues and capacities of Indigenous students to function successfully in courses as key to improving their academic performance.
 To support this proposition, he will draw from his two completed 5-year case studies (2010-2015 & 2016-2021) of Indigenous student support services across two different university settings, an ARC-funded study (2012-2016) of Indigenous academic persistence with students from five universities, and his recent book (2021) on Indigenous student success in university studies.